Nikki Beach Barbados – now I’m feeling my age

 So, for what it’s worth, these are the reflections of a 55-year-old Englishman who loves coming to Barbados for the laid-back vibe, the friendly local people, the great food, the wonderful climate and the beautiful beaches.
 I’m sure I’m not a member of the target demographic and I’m probably not a typical holidaymaker either.

-We arrived at Nikki beach on a Thursday, just before lunch and, after having our bags searched – “we’ve had some problems with people bringing in their own alcohol”, we received a warm welcome from everyone we met.
+We arrived at Nikki beach on a Thursday, just before lunch and we received a warm welcome from everyone we met.
 It was particularly nice to immediately bump into one of the staff from Mullins Bar who was now working at Nikki Beach.

 I couldn’t help noticing the number of speakers around the pool and I couldn’t help noticing their size.
 I also couldn’t help noticing that resident DJ Jérome Barthélémy had taken up position in his pulpit overlooking the pool.
 More on that later.